prolonged sitting

 Try to incorporate movement whenever you can.
 If there is a way to move more, do it!
 Here are some suggestions.
 For more suggestions from the University of Berkeley, grab a copy of their 50 tips

-• Can you stand up every 20-30 minutes, even briefly?
+• Stand up every 20-30 minutes, even if it’s brief.

 • If you typically take the elevator, take the stairs instead.